gammons/resume/README.md

 **PipelineDeals - VP of Engineering / partner** - *Jan 2007 - Jan 2017*

-[PipelineDeals][pd] is a SaaS CRM product that I helped establish with 2 other cofounders.
+[PipelineDeals][pd] is a SaaS CRM product that I helped establish with 2 other co-founders.
 During the time I was there, I helped build it from an idea to full-fledged CRM product serving thousands of customers with over $6MM ARR.

 * Hired and managed 3 remote teams of software engineers.
 My teams have delivered a significant amount of features and product improvements.
 * Ensured culture is strong and vibrant, even though we are all remote.
 Engineer happiness and productivity were my primary concerns.
 * Established effective software delivery process to ensure high quality and tight collaboration.
 * Crafted and honed all other processes that made up our engineering org: interviewing, onboarding, management, goals, QA, downtime communication.
-* Ensures best practices for software delivery.
+* Ensured best practices for software delivery.
 Implemented continuous delivery via an awesome blue/green deployment setup and custom feature flipper that allows us to keep feature branches short and small.
 * Continually worked with the team leads to set the overall technical direction, keep up with tech landscape, and evaluate new tools as they become production-ready.
 * Managed a large production infrastructure in AWS, overseeing 50+ server instances.
 Implemented best-in-class practices to ensure speed, scalability, and uptime.
 Achieved 99.999% uptime in 2015.
 Has kept infrastructure costs 5x below SaaS averages by strategic use + planning of reserved instances.